yosemitebandit/vebsite/content/notes/vmstat.md

     0   272256    19132    96332
 ```

-Next we have various memory usages: virtual, idle, in-buffer and in-cache
-(kB by default).
+Next we have various memory usages: virtual, idle, in-buffer and in-cache (kB by default).
+Buffered memory is that which describes file metadata and tracks in-flight pages.
+Cached data is the contents of those pages.

 ```shell
 ---swap--